frederikprijck/blog.kwintenp/_posts/2017-03-01-decorators-and-observables-to-implement-retry-logic.md

     return Observable.throw('Failing on purpose');
 }
 ```
-Instead of actually doing a backend call, I'm just returning an observable which will throw as soon as its subscribed to.
+Instead of actually doing a backend call, I'm just returning an observable which will throw as soon as it's subscribed to.
 This is of course not to handy but for demonstration purposes, it's quite ideal.
 Using the decorator I created myself, we can make this code a little more resillient (we'll dive into how this decorator is constructed later on).

 ```typescript